Plymouth Colony: First winter

 The Mayflower set sail for England on April 5, 1621, after being anchored for almost four months in Plymouth Harbor.
 Nearly half of the original 102 passengers had died during the first winter.
 As William Bradford wrote, "of these one hundred persons who came over in this first ship together, the greatest half died in the general mortality, and most of them in two or three months' time".
 Several of the graves on Cole's Hill were uncovered in 1855; their bodies were disinterred and moved to a site near Plymouth Rock.

 First Thanksgiving

-In November 1621, the surviving pilgrims celebrated a feast of thanksgiving which became known in the 19th century as "The First Thanksgiving".
+In November 1621, the pilgrims celebrated a feast of thanksgiving which became known in the 19th century as "The First Thanksgiving".
 The feast was probably held in early October 1621 and was celebrated by the 53 surviving Pilgrims, along with Massasoit and 90 of his men.
-Three contemporaneous accounts of the event survive: Of Plymouth Plantation by William Bradford; Mourt's Relation probably written by Edward Winslow; and New England's Memorial by Plymouth Colony Secretary (and Bradford's nephew) Capt.
+Three contemporaneous accounts of the event survive: Of Plymouth Plantation by William Bradford, Mourt's Relation probably written by Edward Winslow, and New England's Memorial by Plymouth Colony Secretary (and Bradford's nephew) Capt.
 Nathaniel Morton.
-The celebration lasted three days and featured a feast that included numerous types of waterfowl, wild turkeys, and fish procured by the colonists, and five deer brought by the Wampanoags.
+The celebration lasted three days and featured a feast which included numerous types of waterfowl, wild turkeys, and fish procured by the colonists, and five deer brought by the Wampanoags.